 Lifting Techniques Part 1 – Basics

-I know, I know… everyone is super strong and nobody needs any help lifting those big, heavy compressors and motors.
-At least that's what a guy could think if he just reads the HVAC pages
+I know, I know.
+Everyone is super strong, and nobody needs any help lifting those big, heavy compressors and motors.
+At least, that's what a guy could think if he just reads the HVAC pages online.

-Reality check.
-If you're lifting anything over 50 pounds and are not using a mechanical device to do it, you're risking serious injury.
+Reality check: if you're lifting anything over 50 pounds and are not using a mechanical device to do it, you're risking serious injury.
 I speak from experience here.
-In 2016, I spent 16 weeks off of work progressing from Chiropractic care to physical therapy and ultimately had to have surgery to repair a herniated disc.
+In 2016, I spent 16 weeks off of work progressing from chiropractic care to physical therapy, and I ultimately had to have surgery to repair a herniated disc.
 The injury resulted from a twisting motion when a 200lb compressor we were throwing into a scrap bin went sideways and started to fall on me.
-I caught it but I didn't avoid a painful injury…
+I caught it, but I didn't avoid a painful injury.

-Hopefully, I’ll be able to share more than a few tips, tricks and techniques to help you work more safely and more effectively and inspire you to learn more about this subject.
-By no means should this be taken as a comprehensive treatment of the subject of lifting and rigging, but just a primer with some cautions and warnings and the advice to go slow and always, ALWAYS double check yourself **before you wreck yourself** (**Added by Bryan in editing… because he's a child)
+Hopefully, I’ll be able to share more than a few tips, tricks, and techniques to help you work more safely, more effectively, and even inspire you to learn more about this subject.
+By no means should this be taken as a comprehensive treatment of the subject of lifting and rigging, but it's just a primer with some cautions and warnings and the advice to go slow and always, ALWAYS double-check yourself **before you wreck yourself**. (**Added by Bryan in editing… because he's a child.)

 Let's lay down some baseline rules.
-Not to be “preachy crossfit guy” but keep your core strong.
+Not to be a “preachy CrossFit guy,” but keep your core strong.
 Sometimes, you just have to gut it out and move a heavy thing.
-Those core muscles are what prevent injury when your body goes outside of your normal range of motion and, if they aren't strong, they can't support your spine and skeletal system and that’s when you get injured.
+Those core muscles are what prevent injury when your body goes outside of your normal range of motion, and if they aren't strong, they can't support your spine and skeletal system.
+That's when you get injured.

-If you attempt any of these techniques with inferior knots, you run a very real chance of losing control of that load and injuring yourself or someone else and damaging that expensive part.
+If you attempt any of these techniques with inferior knots, you run a very real chance of losing control of that load, injuring yourself or someone else, and damaging that expensive part.